-Applications regarding public path orders affected by development under the Town and Country Planning Act 1990 are processed by respective local planning authorities except where the development relates to mineral extraction and waste in which case Cumbria County Council as the Order making authority will process the application.
+Applications regarding public path orders affected by development under the Town and Country Planning Act 1990 (including where the development relates to mineral extraction and waste) are also processed by Cumberland Council.
 The overall procedure is similar to the Highways Act Orders and guidance is available on request.

-Explanation of process and factors to be considered prior to submission
+Explanation of process and factors to be considered prior to submission application, considering both the needs of users of the public path network and the landowner and/or interested parties.

-Cumbria County Council has powers to process applications for Public Path Orders under the Highways Act 1980.
-The County Council will use its discretion to assess the merits of each application, considering both the needs of users of the public path network and the landowner and/or interested parties.
+Cumberland Council has powers to process applications for Public Path Orders under the Highways Act 1980.
+The Council will use its discretion to assess the merits of each

-Cumbria County Council processes all such Orders (outside of the Lake District National Park) in the County Districts/Boroughs of Allerdale, Barrow, Carlisle, Copeland, Eden and South Lakeland.
+Cumberland Council processes all such Orders (outside of the Lake District National Park) in the former Districts/Boroughs of Allerdale, Carlisle and Copeland.

-Currently the County Council keeps a register to manage all new applications in accordance with the date received, unless there are exceptional circumstances.
-An indication of timescale can be given during initial discussions, once the proposal can be detailed.
+Currently the Council keeps a register to manage all new applications in accordance with the date received unless there are exceptional circumstances.
+An indication of timescale can be given during initial discussions once the proposal can be detailed.

-The Council will provide an appropriate level of advice before the submission of an application to ensure that the proposed alignments and necessary works are acceptable, and undertake a full site survey of the proposal to ensure accuracy of the application and subsequent Path Order.
+The Council will provide an appropriate level of advice before the submission of an application to ensure that the proposed alignments and necessary works are acceptable and undertake a full site survey of the proposal to ensure accuracy of the application and subsequent Path Order.
 Further site meetings will be available as the application progresses to ensure that any required works are located and undertaken in accordance with the requirements of the Path Order.